Patent Policy/Charles River Campus

 3. When necessary, the University Committee on Inventions and Discoveries (“Committee”) shall decide whether an invention or discovery should be classified under Paragraph 1 or Paragraph 2 of this section.
 Persons or entities claiming a right to receive royalty interests under the provisions of the Patent Administration section below may appeal the decision of the Committee to the President of the University.
 The President shall recommend final action to the Trustees, whose decision shall be final.

 Where the University is entitled to equity in a discovery, the Inventor shall receive 30 percent of the net royalties accruing therefrom unless the University recommends a lesser share, which shall not be less than 15 percent, based upon relevant circumstances relating to the discovery.
 In the event that the University determines that such lesser share is appropriate, the University shall in its sole discretion designate the recipient or recipients of the percentage share by which the Inventor’s share has been reduced.
-The Community Technology Foundation (CTF) of Boston University, exclusive agent for the administration of patents or discoveries made within the University, shall receive 45 percent of the net royalties (see the Patent Administration section).
+The Office of Technology Development (OTD) of Boston University, exclusive agent for the administration of patents or discoveries made within the University, shall receive 45 percent of the net royalties (see the Patent Administration section).
 The remaining royalties from, and equities in, the invention shall be distributed to the School of the Inventor, or in the absence of a School’s being involved, the primary unit or entity of the University with which the Inventor works or is affiliated.
 Net royalties are defined as gross royalties less amounts granted by the University specifically for the invention or discovery process, and the costs of securing, protecting, preserving, and maintaining patents, and of licensing and marketing of the patent rights, or other costs or fees directly attributable to the inventions being licensed.

-Because the securing of rights in discoveries and inventions depends on prompt and efficient patent application and administration, all faculty, staff, students, and employees of the University who make inventions or discoveries shall immediately disclose said inventions or discoveries to the CTF Patent Administrator and to the Inventor’s supervisor.
+Because the securing of rights in discoveries and inventions depends on prompt and efficient patent application and administration, all faculty, staff, students, and employees of the University who make inventions or discoveries shall immediately disclose said inventions or discoveries to the OTD Patent Administrator and to the Inventor’s supervisor.
 This disclosure obligation shall apply to all inventions and discoveries, without regard to whether they fall under Paragraph 1 or Paragraph 2 above.

 The Policy shall cover only discoveries and inventions that are patentable as the term is defined in The United States Code, as amended, or the laws of other countries where applications are filed.